Without a trace of shame – The Times, which refused to criticise Hitler, calls for Corbyn’s Resignation for ‘anti-Semitism’!

 bit of it.
 In a blog Ahava’s

-female staff suffer continued bullying
+female staff suffer continued bullying Millett’s concern was about the

-Millett’s concern was about the
+female staff suffer continued bullying Millett’s concern was about the

-bullying’ of the anti-Semitic shop assistant.
+‘bullying’ of the anti-Semitic shop assistant.
 In fact this like much else that

 Millett says was a lie.
 The staff were never targeted.
 It was the shop which